“People think I’m weird and I’m not sure why.”

 Friendship is often formed by unplanned interactions and shared vulnerability.
 Consequently, making new friends isn’t as simple as “just hanging out.”
 That’s why you need to be intentional about making friends.
 That means proactively introducing yourself to people and asking them to hang out.

 Shared interests can be a great starting point for a friendship.
 It’s easy to start a conversation when you have something in common, like a shared love of camping or sushi.
 You can also ask questions instead of stating your opinion right away.
-This shows that you’re genuinely interested in the other person, and it also makes it more likely that they’ll want to get to know you better.
+Take a look at our free social skills tools

 Finally, avoid taboo topics and controversial phrases that could cause people to think you’re weird.
 These issues usually lead to awkwardness and may even result in you being shunned by other people.
 Maybe save those topics for later once you make friends and they get to know you.
 No more feeling like, “people think I’m weird!”